 Indigos don’t pursue creative endeavors with the hope of becoming rich and famous – rather, they seek to find fulfillment through art.

-10. Diagnosed with ADHD/ADD
+10. You’ve been diagnosed with ADHD/ADD

 Growing up, many Indigos are diagnosed with Attention Deficit/Hyperactivity Disorder, more commonly referred to as ADHD/ADD.
 Indigo children tend to receive this diagnosis because they have difficulty concentrating, are easily bored, act impulsively, or exhibit hyperactive behavior.